hungdojan/DesignOfWWW2024/README.md

 Fill in the following values in the `.env` file:

+- `DB_LOCAL_DIR`: A directory on the host machine where persistent database data are stored.
+- `IMAGE_LOCAL_DIR`: A directory on the host machine where images will be stored.
 - `DB_USERNAME`: Root username for the database
 - `DB_PASSWORD`: Root password for the database
 - `DB_NAME`: Name of the database